The low-rank hypothesis of complex systems: Dimension reduction of complex systems

 \item[(3)] The reduction matrix $M$ is the truncated left singular vector matrix $V_n^\top$ of $W$. \end{enumerate} \end{assumptions} Note the first assumption is less restrictive than the first one of the Assumptions~\ref{ass:emergence}.
 We chose $n<N$ to ensure dimension reduction and also, because it is obvious to show that we can have a zero alignment error when $n = N = \rank{M}$.
 In this case, the ``reduced" dynamics is not reduced anymore, but it is still a linear transformation of the complete dynamics. \begin{lemma} If conditions~(1) and (2) in Assumptions~\ref{ass:error_bound} hold with $n = N = \rank{M}$, the alignment error is 0. \end{lemma} \begin{proof} If $M$ has rank $N$, the pseudoinverse of $M$ is its inverse and the related projector is $P = M^+M = M^{-1}M = I$.
 Hence, the alignment error in $\mathbb{R}^n$ is obviously zero: $\mathcal{E}(x) = \|M[g(x, Wx) - g(Px, WPx)]\|/\sqrt{n} = 0$. \end{proof}

 Let us now turn to one of the important results of the paper.
 The next theorem demonstrates that the alignment error between a high-dimensional vector field depending on a network and its optimally reduced version is intrinsically related to the network's singular value profile: when the singular values $\sigma_n$ decrease rapidly with $n$, so does the alignment error.
-In other words, the low-rank hypothesis of networks induces a low-dimension hypothesis of dynamical systems. \begin{theorem} If all conditions of Assumptions~\ref{ass:error_bound} hold, the alignment error in $\mathbb{R}^n$ at $x \in \mathbb{R}^N$ is upper-bounded as
+Therefore, a low-rank hypothesis induces a low-dimension hypothesis for dynamical systems. \begin{theorem} If all conditions of Assumptions~\ref{ass:error_bound} hold, the alignment error in $\mathbb{R}^n$ at $x \in \mathbb{R}^N$ is upper-bounded as

 where $y' = Wx'$ with $x'$ being some point between $x$ and $V_nV_n^\top x$, $\sigma_i$ is the $i$-th singular value of $W$, and $J_x(x',y')$, $J_y(x',y')$ are the Jacobian matrices of $g$ with derivatives according to the vectors $x$ and $y$ respectively.
 Moreover, for any $x$ not at the origin of $\mathbb{R}^N$, the following upper bound on the relative alignment error holds: